 At this point some readers might be wondering about the controversial verses in Romans 1:26–27 – even if the general background was one of pederasty, surely here Paul is plainly referring to men having sex with men and women with women?
 Again, this is one of those unusual cases where a combination of translation and context means that we can be seriously misled in a number of different ways.
 There isn’t space in this article to unpack this (I cover this passage in more detail here), but for now notice that Paul actually writes ‘males with males’ and not ‘men with men’ (many translations mask this).
 The use of ‘males’ was a common one within the Graeco-Roman culture to recognise that one of the participants would be, not a man, but a boy.
 This is one example of why we need to appreciate how radically different the sexual culture of Ancient Rome was from that of Britain today.

-In our modern world, ‘homosexuality’ might conjure up images of loving couples of the same gender in long-term relationships.
+In our modern world, ‘homosexuality’ might conjure up images of loving couples of the same sex in long-term relationships.
 However, the world of the New Testament had no word for ‘homosexuality’ and precious little visibility of anything like our image today.
 For the ancient world, male–male sex meant pederasty, it meant abuse, it meant rape, it was something married men did, and it often involved slaves or prostitutes or slave prostitutes.
 Do condemnations of that mean that we have to condemn loving, faithful relationships now?
 What is clear is that the Bible doesn’t really say anything at all about homosexuality as we understand it today.